End of US highway 104

 The west end of US 104 was in Niagara Falls NY.
 The photo below is looking south where Main Street splits into Rainbow Boulevard and meets Niagara Street:

 Just to the right is a junction with Robert Moses Parkway - and then the Rainbow toll bridge across to Canada, just downstream from the famous waterfalls.
-The north beginning of US 62 is about a block behind the camera.
+Today the north beginning of US 62 is about a block behind the camera, but the 1965 USGS topo indicates that US 62 may have been co-signed with US 104 to a common endpoint here.
 Alex also noticed the interesting sign below, with an old US 104 shield:

 Nitzman, 2000 (unchanged as of July 2006)